 The ACVIM recommendations are based on managing clinical signs and complications induced by MMVD.
-However, new research suggests that appropriate nutrition may benefit the heart itself by providing alternative energy substrates and other supportive nutrients before the heart fails.4-8
+However, new research suggests that appropriate nutrition may benefit the heart itself by providing alternative energy substrates and other supportive nutrients before the heart fails.^{4-8}

-A specific cardiac protection blend of nutrients, formulated to address metabolomic and transcriptomic changes in canine MMVD, demonstrated efficacy during a 6-month dietary intervention study in improving heart function and slowing progression in dogs with early stage MMVD.78 This synergistic blend includes:
+A specific cardiac protection blend of nutrients, formulated to address metabolomic and transcriptomic changes in canine MMVD, demonstrated efficacy during a 6-month internal study.
+Dogs with stage B1 and B2 MMVD may have improved heart function when fed the specific nutrient blend, which includes: